 EARN CREDIT TOWARD PURCHASE

-The Olegtron 4060 is a compact oscillator/divider box capable of creating unique signals and sequences through a revolutionary programming method of sticking components to it’s patchboard!
-The device can be used as a standalone sound generator that connects with a 3.5mm stereo jack output or to send complex control signals to a wide variety of machines.
+So, what is Olegtron 4060?
+It's a compact oscillator / frequency divider box capable of creating signals and sequences through a revolutionary programming method: sticking electronic components to it’s patchboard!
+The device can be used as a standalone sound generator or as a control voltage (CV) signal generator to a wide variety of machines, such as modular synthesizers.
+When used as a CV-generator 4060 can easily deliver complex results that would normally need a large system.

-The name of the device comes from the CD4060, which is an integrated circuit, or chip if you may.
-It belongs to a series of CMOS logic chips called 4000B and interfaces with other chips of the series seamlessly.
+The name of the device comes from CD4060, which is an integrated circuit, a "chip".
+It belongs to a series of CMOS logic chips called 4000Band interfaces with other chips of the series seamlessly.
 The series dates back to the sixties, but is still relevant in sound electronics and DIY.
-The CD4060 contains an oscillator with adjustable frequency and a divider, that outputs 10 different subfrequencies.
+The CD4060 contains an oscillator with adjustable frequency and a frequency divider, that outputs 10 different subfrequencies.

-The Olegtron 4060 is based on an RC-oscillator example from CD4060 datasheet, with the addition of a current limiting "starve"-potentiometer known from the world of circuit bending.
-The rest is just user interface design, highlighting of course the innovative patchboard that makes a good platform for experimenting.
+Olegtron 4060 is based on an RC-oscillator example from the CD4060 datasheet, with the addition of a current limiting potentiometer that kind of simulates a weak battery.
+The rest is mostly user interface design, highlighting of course the innovative patchboard that makes a good playground for experimenting.

 Would You Like To Own This Gear?